andre-cat/md-training/training-1/training-1.md

 ## Schedule

-Each training lasts for the completion of the following schedule 2 or more times\.
+Each module lasts for the completion of the following schedule 2 or more times\.

 |D1   |D2      |D3         |D4   |D5      |D6         |D7         |D8                       |D9      |
 |:---:|:------:|:---------:|:---:|:------:|:---------:|:---------:|:-----------------------:|:------:|